siderolabs/talos/website/content/v1.6/talos-guides/install/bare-metal-platforms/secureboot.md

 The easiest way to get started with SecureBoot is to download the [ISO](https://factory.talos.dev/image/376567988ad370138ad8b2698212367b8edcb69b5fd68c80be1f2ec7d603b4ba/{{< release >}}/metal-amd64-secureboot.iso), and boot it on a UEFI-enabled system which has SecureBoot enabled in setup mode.

-The ISO bootloader will roll the keys in the UEFI firmware, and boot the Talos Linux in SecureBoot mode.
+The ISO bootloader will enroll the keys in the UEFI firmware, and boot the Talos Linux in SecureBoot mode.
 The install should performed using SecureBoot installer (put it Talos machine configuration): `factory.talos.dev/installer-secureboot/376567988ad370138ad8b2698212367b8edcb69b5fd68c80be1f2ec7d603b4ba:{{< release >}}`.

 > Note: SecureBoot images can also be generated with [custom keys](#secureboot-with-custom-keys).